neojato/DeLorean-v2/README.md

 * From the Firebase Console, go to "Authentication" and enable the Google sign-in method.
 * Log into your site using your Google account.
 * From the Firebase Console, go to "Authentication" and copy the User UID for your email address.
-* From the Firebase Console, go to "Database" and create a parent node called `admins` then add your copied User UID as the key with a value of `true`.
+* From the Firebase Console, go to "Database", then "Real-Time Database" and create a parent node called `admins` then add your copied User UID as the key with a value of `true`.
 * (Optional) Replace `hero.png` and `devfest.png` with your own image of Your City or DevFest.
 * (Optional) Create a [Google Analytics property](https://analytics.google.com/analytics/web/#management/Settings) and add your GA Tracking ID to `line 41` in [`index.html`](https://github.com/neojato/DeLorean-v2/blob/master/src/index.html#L41).